Global Supply Chain Program

-The CDIC is managing the GSC Program on behalf of Defence and the seven prime contractors involved in the program: BAE Systems, Boeing, Lockheed Martin, Northrop Grumman, Raytheon, Rheinmetall and Thales.
+The CDIC is managing the GSC Program on behalf of Defence and the eight prime contractors involved in the program: BAE Systems, Boeing, Leidos, Lockheed Martin, Northrop Grumman, Raytheon, Rheinmetall and Thales.

 The primes are funded to establish a GSC team within their company to:

 - identify opportunities across their business units and at all technology readiness levels, and to provide these opportunities to Australian companies

 - identify, assess and qualify capable Australian companies to be part of their global supply chain

 - provide mentoring, training and regular feedback, including why a company was successful or unsuccessful in its tender

 - organise meetings for the SMEs with key decision-makers within the prime and provide advocacy overseas, including at Team Defence Australia trade events

 - work with the other primes’ GSC teams to grow Australian industry, share information to boost exports, and reduce the burden on the SME.